Table of contents

 Your phone works slowly

-If your phone is suddenly slow, frequently crashing, overheating, or if the battery drains quickly a hacker could be the culprit.
-Hacking tools and techniques take up a lot of resources and can hobble your phone’s performance.
+If your phone is suddenly slow, frequently crashing, overheating, or if the battery drains quickly, a hacker could be the culprit.
+Hacking tools and techniques consume a significant amount of resources and can compromise your phone’s performance.
 Malicious apps and software installed by hackers can also max out your system and cause performance issues.

 Mysterious data usage spikes